-While the OWASP Top Ten aims to improve the secure development of web applications, the same criteria are often used for evaluating the security hygiene of any web application or critical software, even off-the-shelf solutions that are either hosted internally or available via the cloud.
+While the OWASP Top Ten strives to improve the secure development of web applications, the same criteria are often used for evaluating the security hygiene of any web application or critical software, even off-the-shelf solutions that are either hosted internally or available via the cloud.

 Below are the ten top ten security risks comprising the OWASP Top 10, as published in September 2021.
 We have provided a brief description of each entry, and why it is important.

 The first security risk entry from the OWASP 10 focuses on the approach to access control within an application.
 This entry moved up to #1, from #5 in the previous OWASP list.
 According to OWASP, broken access control was present in 3.81% of tested applications.